 Bachelor of Arts

 Animation was the first moving image art and laid the groundwork for the other cinematic arts.
 No surprise then that it remains one of the most innovative areas of practice, paving the way for some of the most cutting edge advancements in media creation.
-The Bachelor of Arts over a full overview of what's going on in Animation today.
+The Bachelor of Arts offers a full overview of what's going on in Animation today.
 Students leave the program having honed their skills as artists and with an appreciation for the areas of the media industry that are most in need of the type of Animation they have chosen as a specialty.
 Areas of concentration might include character animation, experimental animation, visual effects, 3D computer animation, science visualization and interactive animation.

 Masters in Fine Arts